fraunhoferfokus/Xtensions/README.md

 This chapter will provide a high level overview on how to use the different parts of this library.
 Unfortunately there is currently no built available via a maven or p2 repository.
 So the library has to be built from source.
-See chapter [Build](#build)
+See chapter [Build](#build).

+When using the library in OSGi it is recommended to use package imports since the library may evolve and split into multiple bundles in future releases.

 ### Extensions to Optional

+The static factory Methods for creating `Optional` instances are not really meant to be used as statically imported methods.
+They have no meaningful names to be used this way.
+They also differ from the commonly used names `some`, `none` and `maybe` that are used in many other languages.
+The class ``

+JDK does not cache OptionalInt as Integer#valueOf While these factory methods are , the `someOf`

 TODO: Describe map to primitive Optionals
-TODO: Describe Java 9 forward compatibility:

-#### Java 9 Forward Compatibility

-TODO: Describe or
-TODO: Describe ifPresentOrElse
-TODO: Describe stream  ​

 #### Factory Functions
-TODO: Describe some / none / noInt / noLong / noDouble / onlyIf
+TODO: Describe some / none / maybe

 #### Function Shortcut Aliases
 TODO: ?: operators